-Because ICOM is a new for-profit institution, it is currently not able to participate in student aid programs administered by the US Department of Education.
-ICOM plans to apply for eligibility to offer US Department of Education funding (known as Title IV aid) at the earliest possible date under current regulations.
-However, until that time comes, a 1098-T will not be provided to students this academic year.
+ICOM is not currently able to participate in student aid programs administered by the U.S. Department of Education.
+As such, a 1098-T will not be provided to students.
 This may impact your tax planning and reporting.
 Please consult with a tax professional on your personal situation.

-The following Educational Tax Credits and Deductions information is important for you to understand.
+The following information regarding Educational Tax Credits and Deductions is important for you to understand.

 ICOM students and their parents are not eligible for the following:

-If you have not secured financing for the upcoming year and are in need of assistance, please contact the Financial Aid Team.
+If you have not secured financing for the upcoming year and are in need of assistance, please contact the Financial Aid Office.

-If mailing payments, please ensure adequate time is allowed for payments to arrive by due dates.
-Please make payable to: Idaho College of Osteopathic Medicine and mail to:
+If mailing payments, please ensure adequate time is allowed for payments to arrive by the due date.
+Please make payable to the Idaho College of Osteopathic Medicine and mail to:

 1401 E. Central Drive